cloudflare/cloudflare-docs/products/cloudflare-one/src/content/applications/configure-apps/dash-sso-apps.md

 1. Set the toggle value to **Enabled**.
 1. **Do not** log out or close your browser window.
 Instead, open a different browser or an incognito window.
 1. Navigate to the [Cloudflare dashboard](https://dash.cloudflare.com) and log in with your email address from your SSO domain.
-1. If you can login successfully, you have successfully set up your SSO application.
+1. If you can log in successfully, you have successfully set up your SSO application.
-1. If you cannot login successfully:
+1. If you cannot log in successfully:

     1. Return to the the [Teams dashboard](https://dash.teams.cloudflare.com/).
     1. For **Cloudflare dashboard SSO**, set your email domain to **Disabled**.